 In Arch based systems:

 Once pwgen installed, generate a random and strong password with length of 14 letters using command:

-The above command will create only one password with length of 14 characters.
-To create 2 different passwords with length of 14 characters, run:
+The above command will generate only one password with length of 14 characters.
+To generate 2 different passwords with length of 14 characters, run:

-To crate 100 different passwords (Not necessary though) with length of 14 characters, run:
+To generate 100 different passwords (Not necessary though) with length of 14 characters, run: